The Psychology of Relationships: How “Seinfeld” Can Teach Us About Love

 See other events in these categories:

 Relationship science is a multidisciplinary field which draws from subject areas such as psychology, biology, and sociology.
 A variety of perspectives all converge to help determine what leads some relationships to flourish, while others are doomed to fail.
-This talk will take a look at the psychological research aimed at understanding attraction and love, through the lens of one of the greatest sitcoms of all time: Friends.
+This talk will take a look at the psychological research aimed at understanding attraction and love, through the lens of one of the greatest sitcoms of all time: Seinfeld.

 Taught by Marisa T. Cohen